Hotel Room

 Hotel Room (sometimes referred to as David Lynch's Hotel Room) is an American drama anthology series that aired for three episodes on HBO on January 8, 1993, with a rerun the next night.
 Created by Monty Montgomery and David Lynch (who directed the first and third episodes), each episode stars a different cast and takes place in the same room of a New York City hotel, in the years 1969, 1992, and 1936, respectively.
 The three episodes (totaling 99 minutes) were intended to be shown together in the form of a feature-length pilot, with the hope that a series in a standalone half-hour format would be produced later.
-Following a lukewarm reception, HBO chose to not produce more episodes.
+Following a mediocre reception, HBO chose to not produce more episodes.

 Premise

 The series opens with a narration written and spoken by co-creator Lynch: "For a millennium, the space for the hotel room existed, undefined.
 Mankind captured it, and gave it shape and passed through.
 And sometimes when passing through, they found themselves brushing up against the secret names of truth."

 Each story that follows takes place in a different year, but confined to room 603 in the fictional Railroad Hotel in New York City.
 The same bellboy and maid appear in each story, as if they do not age.